2021 Program Descriptions

-For 2019, The OLA has removed all boundaries for players wishing to play House League Lacrosse.
+In 2019 the OLA removed all boundaries for players wishing to play House League Lacrosse.
 Players are free to play at any center that they choose.

-Should a player wish to play lacrosse at a rep level, then they will need to return to their home center based on the OLA boundaries.
-Contact email@example.com for further details.
+Should a player wish to play lacrosse at a rep level once the OLA approves these Rep programs, then they will need to return to their home center based on the OLA boundaries.
+Contact firstname.lastname@example.org for further details.

 UMLA is a proponent of the Athlete Development Model as laid out by the CLA and US Lacrosse.

 About Next Level Lacrosse: Founded by Adam Gardner in 2013 to enter the market with cutting edge player development focused on providing the tools for all players to take their game to the Next Level.
-Specializing in postion specific and specialty training, indivdual and small group, organization and team training, Learn to Play programing and coaching services for players beginer to pro.
+Specializing in position specific and specialty training, individual and small group, organization and team training, Learn to Play programing and coaching services for players beginner to pro.

 Next Level Lacrosse has designed and developed the highest quality program to best cater to the growth and evolution of lacrosse and its participants in a fun and energetic environment.

 This program is an introduction to sports and in particular lacrosse.
-The program will run Monday nights at 5:30pm for 45 minutes.
-The season begins on April 15th and concludes June 24th.
+The program will run Monday nights 5:30-6:15pm.

 This program will demonstrate and reinforce the core skills of sport and lacrosse using a lot of play based methodology.